KnpLabs/packagist-api/README.md

 ## Errors

 * A `Packagist\Api\PackageNotFoundException` will be thrown when the Packagist API returns a 404 response.
-* An `\InvalidArgumentException` will be thrown when the respond from Packagist was not able to be parsed.
+* An `\InvalidArgumentException` will be thrown when the response from Packagist was not able to be parsed.

 ## License